ankona/SmartSim/README.md

 ### Batch Launch

-The ``Orchestrator`` can also be launched in a batch without the need for an interactive allocation.
+The ``FeatureStore`` can also be launched in a batch without the need for an interactive allocation.
 SmartSim will create the batch file, submit it to the batch system, and then wait for the database to be launched.
 Users can hit CTRL-C to cancel the launch if needed.